Fullerene: Further developments

 Kroto and the Rice team already discovered other fullerenes besides C_{60}, and the list was much expanded in the following years.
 Carbon nanotubes were first discovered and synthesized in 1991.

 After their discovery, minute quantities of fullerenes were found to be produced in sooty flames, and by lightning discharges in the atmosphere.
 In 1992, fullerenes were found in a family of mineraloids known as shungites in Karelia, Russia.

 The production techniques were improved by many scientists, including Donald Huffman, Wolfgang Krätschmer, Lowell D. Lamb, and Konstantinos Fostiropoulos.
 Thanks to their efforts, by 1990 it was relatively easy to produce gram-sized samples of fullerene powder.
 Fullerene purification remains a challenge to chemists and to a large extent determines fullerene prices.

 In 2010, the spectral signatures of C_{60} and C_{70} were observed by NASA's Spitzer infrared telescope in a cloud of cosmic dust surrounding a star 6500 light years away.
 Kroto commented: "This most exciting breakthrough provides convincing evidence that the buckyball has, as I long suspected, existed since time immemorial in the dark recesses of our galaxy."
 According to astronomer Letizia Stanghellini, "It's possible that buckyballs from outer space provided seeds for life on Earth."
 In 2019, ionized C_{60} molecules were detected with the Hubble Space Telescope in the space between those stars.

-Types

-There are two major families of fullerenes, with fairly distinct properties and applications: the closed buckyballs and the open-ended cylindrical carbon nanotubes.
-However, hybrid structures exist between those two classes, such as carbon nanobuds — nanotubes capped by hemispherical meshes or larger "buckybuds".